TomGreenwood10/iris_classification/README.md

 - `api.py` -- contains the web app and data processing
 - `model.pickle` -- the binarised sklearn.neighbors.KNeighborsClassifier trained model
 - `requirements.txt` -- the usual; all required packages (for the model type contained)
-- `iris.ipynb` -- jupyer notebook with EDA and model tuning
+- `iris.ipynb` -- jupyter notebook with EDA and model tuning